lhorrell99/connect-4-solver/README.md

 ## Version 5: Optimised Move Ordering

 Alpha-beta works best when it finds a promising path through the tree early in the computation.
 This increases the number of branches that can be pruned (since the early result was near the optimal).
-At any point in a game of Connect 4, the most promising next move is unknown, so we return to the world of heuristic estimates.
+At any point in a game of Connect 4, the most promising next move is unknown, se we rely on heuristic estimates.
 Any move ordering heuristic also needs to be pretty efficient, otherwise the overheads from running it quickly surpass the benefits of increased pruning.

 The starting point for the improved move order is to simply arrange the columns from the middle out.
 Middle columns are more likely to produce alignments, so they are searched first.
-The neat thing about this approach is that it carries (effectively) zero overhead - the columns can be ordered from the middle out when the Board class initialises and then just referenced during the computation.
+The neat thing about this approach is that it carries (effectively) zero overhead - the columns can be ordered from the middle out when the board class initialises and then just referenced during the computation.

 The second phase move ordering uses a slightly more targeted approach, in which each playable move is evaluated to see how many 3-disc alignments it produces (these have strong potential to create a winning alignment later).
 The code to do this is very similar to the winning alignment check, utilising a few bitwise operations.
 Any ties that arising from this approach are resolved by defaulting back to the initial middle out search order.